switchupcb/disgo/_examples/command/localization/README.md

 # Example: Create a Localized Command

 This example creates an application command with a name and description based on the locale of the user interacting with the bot.
 Once the command is created, it listens for an interaction _(while connected to the Discord Gateway)_, then responds to the interaction accordingly.
-The bot waits until the program receives a signal to terminate, then disconnects from the Discord Gateway and deletes the command.
+The bot waits until the program receives a signal to terminate, then disconnects from the Discord Gateway and deletes the created command.
 For more information about localization, read the [Discord API Documentation](https://discord.com/developers/docs/interactions/application-commands#localization).

 _Use this example to create localized commands for users._